blyncnov/fastAPI-folder-structure-manager/README.md

-# 🎬 Netflix Backend (FastAPI)
+# Fastapi Enterprise Boilerplate (Architecture)

-A scalable, modular, production-ready **FastAPI** backend architecture designed for a Netflix-scale application.
+A scalable, modular, production-ready **FastAPI** backend architecture designed for a Enterprise-scale application.
 This architecture emphasizes maintainability, separation of concerns, extensibility, and high performance.

 ---